gitlabhq/gitlabhq/doc/installation.md

  - MacOS X
  - FreeBSD
+ - OpenBSD
+ - NetBSD

+See if their "ports" or "packages" system can help.

-GitLab does **not** run on Windows and we have no plans of making GitLab compatible.
+GitLab does **not** run on Windows and we have no plans of making GitLab compatible with Windows.

 ## Hardware: